modernaweb/black-widgets/README.md

 ## Changelog

+### 1.3.9 — 2024-11-18
+- Compatibility: WordPress v6.7
+- Improved: Cross-site scripting (XSS) vulnerability for Magic Link widget; Thanks to Patchstack team

 ### 1.3.8 — 2024-10-30
 - Improved: Using SVG by adding sanitizer on inputs — (Security Reasons)

 ### 1.3.7 — 2024-10-15

 - Fixed: Cross-site scripting (XSS) vulnerability in all widgets; Thanks to Patchstack
-- Fixed: Cross-site scripting (XSS) vulnerability in all widgets; Thanks to Wordfence.
+- Fixed: Cross-site scripting (XSS) vulnerability in all widgets; Thanks to Wordfence team, Thanks to [Francesco Carlucci](https://francescocarlucci.com/)

 ### 1.3.6 — 2024-07-19

 - Added: SVG size and color style for Black Icon Box Pro
-- Fixed: Cross-site scripting (XSS) vulnerability in all widgets; Thanks to Patchstack.
+- Fixed: Cross-site scripting (XSS) vulnerability in all widgets; Thanks to Patchstack team

 ### 1.3.5 — 2024-03-03